 B2Gold is considered a related party by virtue of its equity interest in Calibre.
-B2Gold owned approximately 33% of the Company as at December 31, 2021.
-Pursuant to an agreement with B2Gold in November 2016, B2Gold retains a 1.5% NSR on production within certain concessions pertaining to a portion of the ground that is included in the Rio Tinto option agreement (Note 12).
+B2Gold owned approximately 25% of the Company as at December 31, 2022.
+Pursuant to an agreement with B2Gold in November 2016, B2Gold retains a 1.5% NSR on production within certain concessions.